INTERREGIONAL DIALOGUE PROCESS

 THE PROCESS THROUGHOUT THE YEARS

-Bogotá hosted an Annual Conference of a process that had by then broadened well beyond that single gathering.
-Webinars on women in science, peacebuilding, AI and employability, alongside a conference on AfCFTA and higher education integration, reflected a process increasingly attentive to regional specificities and emerging global tensions.
+The Interregional Dialogue Process broadened in scope in 2025.
+While the Third Interregional Dialogue on Education and Development, held in Colombia, was the main event of the year, the process was already bigger than a single gathering.
+Webinars building on earlier work on women in science, and expanding into peacebuilding, AI and employability, alongside a conference on AfCFTA and higher education integration, reflected a process increasingly attentive to regional specificities and emerging global tensions.

 co-organized by